-How To Ask Why You Didn’t Get the Job (that will actually get a reply)
+How To Ask Why You Didn’t Get the Job (and actually get a reply)

 "Thank you for your interest in our open role.
 We've reviewed your application and unfortunately we will not be moving forward with you at this time."